Evhyn/commsultag-project-test-frontend/README.md

 This project test is powered by Next js (react framework) and Spring boot (Java Framework).

-For Backend Side you can check the following link: https://github.com/Evhyn/commsultag-project-test-backend/
+For the Backend Side you can check the following link: https://github.com/Evhyn/commsultag-project-test-backend/

 ## Application Architecture